Gradient Bounds and Liouville theorems for Quasi-linear equations on compact Manifolds with nonnegative Ricci curvature: Introduction

 Finally, in the last section we will prove that the existence of a nonconstant bounded solution $ u $ for which the gradient bound \eqref{ThmGradientBoundStatementEq} becomes equality at some point $ x_0 \in \mathcal{M} $, leads to a local splitting theorem as well as to a classification of such solution $ u $.
 This result is motivated by the work in \cite{FO}, in which they proved local and global splitting theorems for the Allen-Cahn equations when the equipartition of the energy holds at some point.
-We extend some of these results for Quasi-linear equations on compact manifolds.